 Throughout the world, we partner with local governments, businesses, nongovernmental organizations and communities to first undertand their needs and then to develop programs together that will help remove economic barriers and deliver measurable and lasting results.

 Use the dropdown menu below to find more detailed information about our social investment partnerships and programs in 36 countries.

 We boost local economies and increase incomes by creating jobs and by building local workforce skills and capacity through our supply chain activities.

 Chevron promotes healthy communities by improving access to health care and by helping to fight against infectious diseases, particularly HIV/AIDS.

-We focus on improving instruction in science, technology, engineering and math and helping provide the technical training that can lead to good-paying jobs.
+We focus on improving instruction in science, technology, engineering and math and on helping to provide the career and technical training that can lead to good-paying jobs.